 Where to open RTB in the Philippines?

-The following universal banks offer Retrail Treasury Bonds in the Philippines.
-These banks are authorized by the Bureau of Treasury to cater to people interested to invest with RTB.
+The following universal banks offer Retail Treasury Bonds in the Philippines.
+The Bureau of Treasury authorizes these banks to cater to people interested in investing in Retail Treasury Bonds (RTB).

 - Security Bank